Back

 Seal up any holes and gaps in your home that spiders may use to gain entry.
 This also goes for open windows and doors - if you leave them open for long periods then you may be inviting spiders in.

-7. Keep foliage away from the house
+7. Trim any foliage near the house